(Editorial Note: The person profiled in the article has asked for anonymity for fear of retaliation. We have changed the person’s name to Samantha.)

-A few months ago, Karina Ioffee, a no-nonsense journalist-turned-activist, had the misfortune to run up against the California Apartment Association.
+A few months ago, Samantha, a community activist, had the misfortune to run up against the California Apartment Association.
 The CAA, one of the most powerful landlord lobbying groups in the state, is known to smackdown anyone who tries to protect renters from unfair evictions and outrageous rent hikes.

-“They send people into any locality when they get a whiff of rent control,” Ioffee tells me on a Saturday morning.
+“They send people into any locality when they get a whiff of rent control,” Samantha told me on a recent Saturday morning.
 “They’re an organization that has massive resources.
 They’re a force to be reckoned with.”

-Ioffee and I sit at a wooden table in a cafe on San Pablo Avenue in El Cerrito, a working-class city about four miles north of Berkeley.
-She is 40 years old, a mother, and founding member of the Alliance for Secure Housing, an off-shoot of the social justice group El Cerrito Progressives.
-She was born in Riga, Latvia, and moved to California with her family in 1989.
-She speaks fluent Russian, English, and Spanish.
-For 15 years, she worked as a reporter for local newspapers.
-Recently, she made the switch to activism.
+We sat at a wooden table in a cafe on San Pablo Avenue in El Cerrito, a working-class city about four miles north of Berkeley.
+She is a mother and member of local advocacy organization.
+She was born in Europe, and moved to California with her family in the late 1980s.
+Recently, she left her previous career to work in activism.

-“I got tired of being a fly on the wall, an observer,” Ioffee explained.
+“I got tired of being a fly on the wall, an observer,” Samantha explained.
 “I wanted to be a social justice advocate — and warrior.”

 She has a strong sense of what’s fair and unfair, and feels a somewhat unexplainable urge to help people.

-“My partner calls it the ‘Mother Teresa complex,’” Ioffee said with a laugh.
+“My partner calls it the ‘Mother Teresa complex,’” she said with a laugh.
 “I just see, if you look, that there’s so much inequity.”

-She added, “I was bullied as a kid.
-Big time.
-So was my sister.
-I defended her, and we got into a few fights over that… I just like to stand up for people who can’t defend themselves.”
+Samantha added, “I just like to stand up for people who can’t defend themselves.”

-“As a constituency,” Ioffee says, “tenants are at the whims of the landlords.
+“As a constituency,” Samantha said, “tenants are at the whims of the landlords.
 El Cerrito doesn’t have any renter protections at all.”

 Like much of the Bay Area, rents in El Cerrito have increased rapidly over the years — and there’s no sign that’s going to stop.

-“Housing is the number one issue facing the Bay Area, and facing the state,” says Ioffee.
+“Housing is the number one issue facing the Bay Area, and facing the state,” she explained.
 “People are paying a huge part of their paychecks on rent, and you can’t save for anything else.”

 In El Cerrito, seniors on fixed incomes and working-class residents are getting slammed by unfair, excessive rents.